zenorocha/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/user-guide/activating-workflow.md

    You can always disable workflow for an asset type on a site even if it was enabled instance wide.
 ```

-## Activating Workflow in Specific Applications
+## Activating Workflow For Specific Applications

 There are several assets types where workflow is enabled in their respective applications.